Pranjali-d/Pranjali-d/README.md

 ### 🙋🏻‍♀️ Introducing Myself
-Data Analyst || BI enthusiast and Data storyteller </p>
-With expertise in query optimization, database design, data modeling, and data analysis, I'm passionate about helping businesses make sense of their data.
+Data Analyst || BI enthusiast and Data storyteller with expertise in data modeling, and data analysis and query optimization, I'm passionate about helping businesses make sense of their data.

 </br>